Rhinoceros (play): Background and meaning

 Afterwards, many of the French learned to accept the changes imposed by the German occupation, coming to the conclusion that Germany was Europe's dominant power and the best that could be done was to submit and bow down before the might of the Reich.
 The more difficult and dangerous choice of becoming a résistant to the German occupation was taken only by a minority of brave people; estimates of those French who served in the Resistance varied from 2%–14% of the population depending on the historian and what one chooses to define as resistance.
 Many historians argued that such activities like writing for an underground newspaper, sheltering Jews and Allied servicemen, providing intelligence to the Allies or sabotaging the railroads and factories counts as resistance.
-Only about 2% of the French population or about 400,000 people engaged in armed resistance during the Occupation.
+Only about 2% of the French population—about 400,000 people—engaged in armed resistance during the Occupation.
 In Rhinoceros, the characters are shocked and horrified that people are turning into brutal rhinoceros, but during the course of the play learn to accept what is happening, as just the French people were shocked by their defeat in 1940, but many learned to accept their place in the "New Order" in Europe.
 Dudard expresses collaborationist feelings towards the rhinoceros, saying: "Well, I'm surprised, too.
 Or rather I was.
 Now I am getting used to it".
 Dudard also says of the rhinoceros: "They don't attack you.
 If you leave them alone, they just ignore you.
 You can't say they are spiteful".
 Dudard's statements recall those feelings of the French who were initially shocked to see German soldiers, policemen and the SS marching around their cities and towns in 1940, but swiftly learned that if offered no resistance, the Germans would usually leave them alone to live their lives (provided that they were not Jewish).